 - Feed a healthy diet.
 There are many ads for all types of canine diets.
 We realize it can be confusing how to pick the right one.
 Again, talk to us about what diet we recommend for your dog.
 It is important to read labels.
 We can advise you on what ingredients to avoid in pet foods that can cause weight gain.

 - Canine Laser Therapy.
-Countryside Veterinary Service offers Class IV Laser therapy that delivers specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
+Nokomis Veterinary Service offers Class IV Laser therapy that delivers specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
 These include increased circulation, decreased swelling, reduction of pain, and enhanced tissue repair.
 Laser therapy can significantly help your dog if they have arthritis or an injury.

 Your pet deserves the best.
 You can help your dog stay healthy and fit by following the above tips and bringing them in to see us for yearly exams.
 Play it safe when you exercise them.
 Realize they can get injured just like we can if they go too quickly from a sedentary life to rigorous exercise.